erinn-emilie/recipewebsite/README.md

 	modernhoney
 	sallysbakingaddiction
 	inquiringchef
+	livewellbakeoften

+SITES THAT DONT WORK
+	inspiredtaste

 KNOWN ISSUES:
-	publish date in other info column isn't formatted some sites (sallysbakingaddiction, inquiringchef) have the author listed as a long url, which is both not helpful and also messes up the look of the column
+	publish date in other info column isn't formatted some sites (sallysbakingaddiction, inquiringchef, livewellbakeoften) have the author listed as a long url, which is both not helpful and also messes up the look of the column
 		I think this has something to do with the way we parse the author name, it needs to use the @id field as a last resort if name field is not available yield sometimes just shows a number, with no indication of what the number means cooktime is formatted wrong
 	if parsing fails recipepython should send back a message of "FAILURE" but currently if it does homepage doesn't prompt the user or do anything about it\
 		also there are def some cases where recipepython will encounter unhandled errors, which won't shut the server or site down, but the user won't be notified